 - Add the onions and cover.
 Cook over a low heat until tender and translucent, about 10 minutes.

-- Stir in flour and cook slowly, stirring, for another 3 to 4 minutes.
+- Add flour and cook slowly, stirring, for another 3 to 4 minutes.
 Remove from heat, let cool a moment, then whisk in 2 cups of hot stock.
-When well blended, bring to a simmer, add the rest of the stock, the brandy or Cognac and the vermouth.

 - To finish the soup, brush both sides of the bread slices with olive oil, then rub the cut side of a clove of garlic over both sides.
 Toast under a broiler, flipping until both sides are golden brown.

 - Ladle soup into oven proof bowls.
+Preheat broiler.

 - Float one or two croutons on top of the soup to cover.

 - Top with grated cheese.
+Place bowls on a sheet pan.

 Perfect time of the year for French Onion Soup!
 Thanks for the idea.